ethicalrushi/Densenet/README.md

 # Densenet
-Implementation of Densenet architecture on CIFAR-10 dataset using Keras and Tensorflow.
+Implementation and performance analysis of Densenet architecture on CIFAR-10 dataset using Keras and Tensorflow.

 **Training set accuracy**- 0.93 <br>
 **Test set accuracy** ~ 0.90